 So, first let us delete the wifi profile using command:

 $ sudo rm /etc/netctl/wlp9s0-Murugu9376

 After deleting the profile, run wifi-menu command to update the new password.

 Finally, Enter the security key to the network profile and hit ENTER key.

-That’s it.
-Now, we have updated the password to the wifi network.
+That's it.
+Now, we have updated the password of the wifi network.
 As you can see, updating password from Terminal in Arch Linux is no big deal.
 Anyone could do it in a matter of seconds.

 Another more straight-forward solution is to EDIT the wifi profile and change ‘Key=OLDPASSWORD’ to Key=’NEWPASSWORD’